Datasilk/Saber/Publish/README.md

     Dockerfile
     README.md
     ```
-12. Distribute your zip file to all of your sponsors, friends, and devs who want to use Saber as a platform to build their web projects
+13. Distribute your zip file to all of your sponsors, friends, and devs who want to use Saber as a platform to build their web projects

+14. If you're a Datasilk admin, follow the steps below
+  * Upload zip file in the following format `Saber-2021-10-03-1.1.0.zip` (**Saber-yyyy-mm-dd-version.zip**) to Amazon AWS S3 `saber.datasilk.io` **bucket** within the folder `/downloads/published/`
+  * Update the sponsorship email body for all monthly/one-time tiers in [GitHub Sponsors](https://github.com/sponsors/Datasilk/dashboard/tiers) after updating each email within `/Publish/GitHub-Sponsors.md`